 - Day 20: Trip to Enoshima.
 A truly beautiful place, I took some very good nature shots here.

-- Day 21: My JR Pass was valid from this day on, so I boarded a Shinkansen for the first time in my life, went to Odawara and then continued to the Mount Hakone volcano using a narrow-gauge train, a cable car and a ropeway.
+- Day 21: My JR Pass was valid from this day on, so I boarded a Shinkansen for the first time in my life, went to Odawara and then continued using the Hakone Tozan Line, a cable car and a ropeway up to the top of the Ōwakudani volcanic valley on the Mount Hakone volcano.
+The way back went across Lake Ashi.
 Excellent weather, and the Japanese transport infrastructure easily rivals Switzerland!

 - Day 22: Trip to Kamakura.
 On a bike in shorts, speeding from one temple to the next, but a single day was simply not enough…